anyproto/tech-docs/any-sync/overview.md

 We are excited to announce the early development stage release of `any-sync` to the community.

-In the upcoming phases of development, we have planned the following key features to be implemented:&#x20;
+In the upcoming phases of development, we have planned the following key features to be implemented:

-* Full Access Control List (ACL) support for multiple agents: This enhancement will enable intricate collaboration scenarios by providing comprehensive control over access permissions and privileges among different agents involved in the synchronization process.&#x20;
+* Full Access Control List (ACL) support for multiple agents: This enhancement will enable intricate collaboration scenarios by providing comprehensive control over access permissions and privileges among different agents involved in the synchronization process.
 * Multiple service providers: We intend to introduce support for multiple service providers, facilitating seamless communication between diverse remote infrastructures.
-This feature will enhance interoperability and enable users to connect and collaborate across various infrastructure providers.&#x20;
+This feature will enhance interoperability and enable users to connect and collaborate across various infrastructure providers.
 * Global peer-to-peer (p2p) communication: `any-sync` will be enhanced to enable direct communication and connection between devices without the need for a remote infrastructure.
 This advancement will empower users with the ability to establish direct p2p connections, fostering faster and more efficient data synchronization.

 We are committed to continually improving `any-sync` and are thrilled to bring these exciting features to fruition in the near future, further enhancing its capabilities for the benefit of the community.